Bayesian Statistics

 The mode is shown at its value \(y=\frac 12\).
 This value can be found by solving the equation \(\frac {df_Y(y)}{dy}=32\l (2ye^{-4y}+y^2(-4e^{-4y})\r )=32ye^{-4y}(2-4y)=0\) and checking that the solution \(y=\frac 12\) corresponds to a local maxima.

-• 1.
-We fix the prior to be a uniform distribution (or an improper flat prior, if necessary).
+1. Fix the prior to be a uniform distribution (or an improper flat prior, if necessary).

-• 2.
-Instead of considering the posterior distribution as a random variable, we approximate the posterior distribution with a point estimate: its mode.
+2. Then, instead of considering the posterior distribution as a random variable, we approximate the posterior distribution with a point estimate: its mode.

 In principle we might make either one of these simplifications without the other one, but they are commonly made together.
+When they are made together the methods (based on MLEs) that result are often known as ‘frequentist’ or ‘classical’ methods.
 We are now able to discuss how the two approaches compare:

 • We’ve seen in many examples that, as the amount of data that we have grows, the posterior distribution tends to become more and more concentrated around a single value.
 In such a case, the MLE becomes a very good approximation for the posterior.
 This situation is common when we have plenty of data – see Section 6.2.1 for a more rigorous (but off-syllabus) discussion.

-• If we do not have lots of data then the approximation in step 2 will be less precise, and in the Bayesian case the influence of the prior will matter.
-In this situation whether Bayesian or MLE methods perform best depends on several factors.
+• If we do not have lots of data then the approximation in step 2 will be less precise and the influence of the prior will matter.
+In this case a well chosen prior can lead to significantly more accurate analysis.

-MLE based methods are comparatively easier to implement, but come with a risk of loss of detail from the approximation in step 2.
-They produce a point estimate for the known parameters, which is easier to communicate, but is also more open to misinterpretation.
-(We will discuss this issue in more detail in Chapter 7.)
+• MLE methods produce a point estimate for the known parameters, which is easier to communicate but is also more open to misinterpretation.
+We will discuss these issues in more detail in Section 7.4, once we have seen the Bayesian version of hypothesis testing and interval estimates.

 • If our model is not a reasonable reflection of reality, or if having more data does not help us infer parameters more accurately, then both methods become unreliable – no matter how much data we have.

 To a great extent this distinction is historical.
-During the middle of the 20th century methods based on simplifications 1 and 2 dominated statistics, because they could be implemented without the need for modern computers.
-Once it was realized that modern computers made Bayesian methods possible (with complicated model families) the community that investigated these techniques needed a name and an identity, to distinguish itself as something new.
+During the middle of the 20th century MLE based methods dominated statistics, because they could be implemented for complex models without the need for modern computers.
+Once it was realized that modern computers made Bayesian methods possible, the community that investigated these techniques needed a name and an identity, to distinguish itself as something new.
 The concept of identifying as ‘Bayesian’ or ‘frequentist’ is essentially a relic of that social process, rather than anything with a clear mathematical foundation.

 Modern statistics makes use of both posterior distributions and (MLE or otherwise) simplifications of the posterior distribution.
 Sometimes it mixes the two approaches together, or chooses between them for model-specific reasons.
 We do need to divide things up in order to learn them, so will only study Bayesian models within this course – but in general you should maintain an understanding of other approaches too.